paradigmxyz/reth/book/cli/reth/stage/unwind/to-block.md

 # reth stage unwind to-block

-Unwinds the database until the given block number (range is inclusive)
+Unwinds the database from the latest block, until the given block number or hash has been reached, that block is not included

 ```bash
 $ reth stage unwind to-block --help